jjcremmers/jjcremmers.github.io/_pages/pyfem-showcase.md

   <!-- CTA STRIP ----------------------------------------------------------- -->
   <section class="fe-cta-strip">
     <div class="container">
-      <h2>Ready to see Dawn in action?</h2>
+      <h2>Ready to see PyFEM in action?</h2>
       <p>
-        Explore example cases, documentation, and benchmarks — or get in touch to discuss collaborations and student projects.
+        Clone the git repository and explore example cases, documentation, and benchmarks.
+        Learn more about projects and courses.
       </p>
       <div class="fe-cta-buttons">
-        <a href="https://github.com/jjcremmers" class="btn fe-cta-btn-secondary">💻 View on GitHub</a>
+        <a href="https://github.com/jjcremmers/pyfem" class="btn fe-cta-btn-secondary">💻 View on GitHub</a>
-        <a href="/projects/" class="btn fe-cta-btn-secondary">🗂️ Example projects</a>
+        <a href="/courses/4mm00" class="btn fe-cta-btn-secondary">🎓 Example course</a>
-        <a href="mailto:j.j.c.remmers@tue.nl?subject=Information%20on%20Dawn" class="btn fe-cta-btn-secondary">✉️ Get in touch</a>
+        <a href="mailto:j.j.c.remmers@tue.nl?subject=Information%20on%20PyFEM" class="btn fe-cta-btn-secondary">✉️ Get in touch</a>
       </div>
     </div>
   </section>